aihtn2708/SQLinRealWorld/JOINs.md

 ```

 ## 2. LEFT JOIN
-Example: List all products with their promotions, including products without any promotions.
+Example: List all products with their promotions, including products without any promotions

 This query retrieves all products, including those without any active promotions.
 Products without promotions will have NULL values for the promotion details.
 ```sql